Chris Difford

 Christopher Henry Difford (born 4 November 1954) is an English musician.
 He is a founding member and songwriter of the rock group Squeeze.

 Difford is known for his songwriting partnership with Squeeze co-founder Glenn Tilbrook with the pair having released fifteen studio albums together as Squeeze, and an album in 1984 as Difford & Tilbrook.

 Early life

-Difford was born in Greenwich, London, on 4 November 1954, the youngest of three sons.
+Difford was born in Greenwich, London, on 4 November 1954, the youngest of three sons; his older brothers are called Lou and Les.
 His mother, Isabel (née Hamilton) was from Northern Ireland and met Difford's father Sidney Lewis Difford (1919–2001) while he was stationed in Belfast during World War II.
+Difford's mother worked in the canteen in the local police station and his father worked as a wages clerk at a gasworks.

+At school, Difford suffered from a bad stammer, and had to take Elocution lessons.
+As a teenager, he was briefly a Skinhead, which he later claimed he only did because all the other boys on the council estate he lived at was one.
+After he left West Greenwich Comprehensive School at age sixteen, he wanted to start a band, but was told by his parents to get a proper job, and initially became a solicitors clerk, where he worked for fifteen months.
+He also worked at a cardboard factory flattening boxes, and then worked at a "dodgy local warehouse", and at one point was a film to super 8 reel editor for soft porn films.